Mother and Child Scheme: The scheme

 In 1948 Dr. Noël Browne, a new T.D. for Clann na Poblachta, and a socialist, became Minister for Health in a coalition government.
 Browne was an admirer of Fianna Fáil's 1947 Health Act and intended to implement its provisions as part of a plan to reduce the alarmingly high rate of child mortality (especially from tuberculosis) in Ireland, modernise the Irish healthcare system and make it free and without means-testing for mothers and their children up to the age of 16.
 He was impressed with the National Health Service in the United Kingdom and successful medical procedural reforms in Denmark which reduced child mortality.
 He tackled the domestic health issues and was acclaimed for the results.

 In July 1950, Browne's department formally submitted the scheme to the Irish Medical Association.
 The Association had originally opposed the 1947 bill, mentioning the "socialisation of medicine."
 In this opposition it was supported by at least one member of the coalition cabinet: Fine Gael T.D.
-Dr. Thomas F. O'Higgins, the Minister for Defence and a former member of the executive of the Irish Medical Association.
+Dr. Thomas F. O'Higgins, the Minister for Defence and a former member of the executive of the Association.